shagunn/shagunn.github.io/index.md

     Implemented a CNN model to detect various diseases in chest x- rays; used attention maps to highlight predictive areas. <br/>

 <!-- * **Cellular imaging project** [Computer vision] <br/>
-    Applied CNN + RNN deep models to predict clinical interventions and patient mortality in the ICU using multimodal clinical data (MIMIC-III). <br/> -->

 <!-- <br style="line-height: 30px" /> -->
 * **Exploring A Data-Driven Method to Validate Rhetorical Structure Theory** [NLP] <br/>
     Rhetorical Structure Theory (RST) is an explanatory theory for discourse parsing in NLP research.
 In this project, we investigated the validity of the RST framework using a data-driven approach by leveraging BERT, a pre-trained deeply bidirectional, unsupervised language representation model. <br/>